 On the other hand, if you’re just spending a day at the crag and don’t need to pack as lightly as possible you can consider a heavier, more protective option.
 Just know that, generally, the lighter the helmet the less protective and durable it is.

 Most helmets come in two adjustable sizes.
 Those two sizes span most head sizes but can fit weirdly towards the extremes (i.e. on people with small or large heads).

-If you have a small head, our top pick, the Petzl Meteor, will fit your head well, or you could look at the best women’s climbing helmets.
-If you have a large head, the Grivel Salamander XL is a good choice for you.
+If you have a small head, our top pick, the Petzl Meteor, will fit your head well, or you could consider a woman’s climbing helmet.
+If you have a large head, the Black Diamond Vapor is a good choice for you.